-The only draw back with this approach is that it is relatively expensive to develop by hand these features but at the same time well-crafted features have great potential in predictability.
+The only draw back with this approach is that it is relatively expensive to develop these features by hand, but at the same time, well-crafted features have great potential in predictability.

 Let's cheat a little and show you what I know to be an excellent feature for this dataset.
 We define the normalized peak count in each 2 second window as the number of peaks in a window that are above 80% of the maximum within that window.
 This figure is shown for the most important of the 120 channels:

 Notice the good separate between thinking about a word and thinking of a movement - the separation between left and right hands is not as useful for this feature.

 How did we notice this feature was important without having to go through each of the 36 channels or each of the features?
 We simply generated dozens of such features, that we think might be useful and feed it into your favorite model selection algorithm – in our case XGBoost has a nice importance ranker when you use it for classification.

 Plotting importance on the default normalized scale, I found this: